George Floyd hailed as 'cornerstone of a movement' at funeral, family calls for justice

 Some 2,500 people attended the funeral, which followed memorial services last week in Minneapolis, where Floyd made his home after leaving Houston, and Raeford, the North Carolina town where he was born.
 More than 6,000 people filed past Floyd’s open casket on Tuesday as he lay in repose inside the church.

-“This is a home-going celebration,” the Rev. Mia Wright, co-pastor at the church, told mourners.
+“This is a home-going celebration,” the Rev. Mia Wright, co-pastor of the church, told mourners.
 Banners featured pop art illustrations of Floyd wearing a baseball cap with a halo above it.

-American flags lined the streets outside the church.
-Flowers and bouquets were placed around a photograph of Floyd.
+Two columns of uniformed Houston police officers saluted the golden casket as it was wheeled from the hearse into the church before the service.
+A horse-drawn carriage later bore the coffin on its last mile to the cemetery in Pearland, Texas, where Floyd was buried in a private grave-side ceremony.

 Former Vice President Joe Biden, the presumptive Democratic presidential candidate in the Nov.
-3 election, addressed the service via a video recording, lamenting that “too many black Americans wake up knowing that they could lose their life in the course of just living their life.”
+3 election, addressed the funeral service via a video recording, lamenting that “too many black Americans wake up knowing that they could lose their life in the course of just living their life.”

 “We must not turn away.
 We cannot leave this moment thinking we can once again turn away from racism,” he said.